alexziab/pyFLD/README.md

 - Sphinx documentation can be found in the `docs/build/` folder, also hosted [here](https://alexziab.github.io/resources/pyFLD/readthedocs/).
 - For additional details, see docstrings/comments in the `pyFLD/` folder.
-- See publication for further context and usage recommendations.
+- See publication for further context and usage recommendations (TO BE ADDED).